Green Way Research, Valley Spirit Center, Gushen Grove Notebooks, Vancouver, Washington

 These processes cannot be completed in one act.

-If you try to make something great happen and overlook the processes involved, you will fail.
+try to make something great happen and overlook the processes involved,

 Therefore the master doesn't try to achieve.